How compatible are the INFP and Enneagram Type 9 patterns of communicating, feeling, and thinking?

 The graph below shows where each type, on average, usually sits in this emotional space.

-Type 9s have a tendency to be quiet and inhibited.
+INFPs and Type 9s have a tendency to be quiet and inhibited.
 Compared to most people, they can easily drift into gloom and melancholy.
 They see the glass as half-empty and have a more skeptical outlook and a hesitant approach to life.
-For better or worse, Type 9s tend to notice the negatives in most situations.
+For better or worse, INFPs and Type 9s tend to notice the negatives in most situations.
 In stressful times, they are more likely to withdraw quietly and retreat inward, rather than share their frustration with others.

 Your intellectual style describes how you receive, process, and pursue different kinds of information.
 Differences in intellectual style are captured well by two dimensions: ideas and aesthetics.